aschelfo-5257/JavaScript-Lecture/JavaScript Course /Module 3: Conditionals /Session 3.7 /StrategyPattern.md

 This makes the function cleaner and easier to understand at a glance.
 If none of the conditions match, the function falls back to returning the original price.

-If you check multiple dependent conditions before executing code logic.
-This will end up finding or creating nested code through a phenomenon known as "The Arrow Anti-Pattern" or "Pyramid of Doom."
+"Checking multiple dependent conditions before executing your main logic creates deeply nested code.
+This issue is known as 'The Arrow Anti-Pattern' or the 'Pyramid of Doom', which makes code incredibly difficult to read and maintain."

 :bulb: Think of it as a way to create a family of interchangeable behaviors that a program can swap out at runtime.
 It helps to avoid messy `if...else` or `switch` blocks when you have multiple ways to perform the same task.

 **Key Concepts:**

-- **Strategy Interface**: A common blueprint (often just a shared method name in JS) that all concrete strategies must follow.
+- **Strategy Interface**: A blueprint—often a shared method name in JavaScript—that all concrete strategies implement.

 - **Concrete Strategies**: The interchangeable algorithms or behaviors.